ecordes-vt/docs/src/docs/automate-studio/flow-bounties/README.md

 This is sample text and will all be replaces with something that doesn't sound terrible.
 Automate flows allow less technical users to build cool AI workflows with Veritone Engines.
 In an effort to expand our library of pre-made flow templates, we are starting the Automate Flow Bounty Program, where developers can build the flows we need in exchange for money.
 This is sample text and will all be replaces with something that doesn't sound terrible.

 ## How do I Claim a Bounty? {docsify-ignore}
 More sample text.
-Build the flow, have it verify, get paid!
+Build the flow, have it verified, get paid!
 <hr>

 ## Currently Open Automate Flow Bounties {docsify-ignore}